 Hawaiian Airlines flies to Honolulu, Hawaii (Big Island), Kauai, and Maui from Las Vegas, Los Angeles, New York, Oakland, Phoenix, Portland, Sacramento, San Diego, San Francisco, San Jose and Seattle.
 They also offer inter-island service between all islands, including Lanai and Molokai.

 Hawaiian flies wide-body A330 as well as soon to be retired B767 aircraft to Hawaii.
-In early 2018, they will be adding a new fleet of A321neo aircraft for west coast travel.
+Starting in January 2018, they will begin adding a new fleet of 18 Airbus A321neo aircraft for west coast travel.
 We expect to see many more new Hawaiian Airlines flights announced in coming weeks.

 Alaska Airlines flies to Honolulu, Hawaii (Big Island), Kauai, and Maui directly from Anchorage, Bellingham (limited service), Oakland, Portland, Sacramento, San Diego, San Jose, and Seattle.
 They also offer connecting flights to Hawaii from across the US.

-Alaska flies B737 aircraft to Hawaii.
+Alaska flies B737-800 aircraft to Hawaii.
 The company is regularly ranked among the best US airlines and also has a reputation of on-time service for which it regularly receives awards.
 They are adding a fleet of Boeing 737 MAX aircraft starting in 2018.

 Virgin America flies from San Francisco and Los Angeles to Honolulu and Maui.
 They also offer connecting flights to Hawaii from other US cities.
-The company was acquired by Alaska Airlines in 2016, and the merger will take some time to complete.
-They will remain a separate brand through at least this year if not longer.
+The company was acquired by Alaska Airlines in 2016.
+They will remain a separate brand through at least 2018 if not longer.

 Virgin flies A320 aircraft to Hawaii.
 The company is consistently among the best rated of all US airlines.

 United Airlines flies to Hawaii (all islands) from Chicago, Denver, Houston, Los Angeles, New York/Newark, San Francisco, Washington D.C., Guam and Tokyo.
-Look for more discounted pricing based on increased flights and additional competition.
+Look for more discounted pricing based on new UAL Hawaii flights and additional competition.

 United utilizes a range of aircraft to Hawaii.

-Update: American Airlines, and Delta Airlines have a range of flights to and from Hawaii from most areas of the U.S. There can be and often is discounting on these companies as well, which has been the case recently from Seattle, Portland, Sacramento and San Diego.
-Generally, however, their deals from the west coast are not as frequent as the airlines above which specialize in Hawaii.
+Update: American Airlines, and Delta Airlines have a flights to and from Hawaii from most areas of the U.S. There can be and often is discounting on these companies as well, which has been the case recently from Seattle, Portland, Sacramento and San Diego.
+Outside of those cities, , however, their Hawaii deals are not as frequent as the airlines above which specialize in flights to Hawaii.